GF Healthy Loaded Muffins

-I absolutely LOVE these healthy muffins!
+I absolutely LOVE these muffins!
 They are great for using up some veggies in the fridge.
-These muffins are so forgiving and allows you to put almost anything into them…well, within reason of course.
+These muffins are so forgiving and allow you to put almost anything into them…well, within reason of course.
 I have made these a few different ways with great success.
 There are a number of ingredients in this recipe, but if you love them as much as I do, you’ll appreciate all the goodies and make them often.

 These muffins are very easy to make and are sure to please any hungry person.
-They are best when eaten while still warm, but you can also freeze them for a few months, then either eat them once thawed or warm them, cut them and add some butter for a special treat.
+They are best when eaten while still warm, but you can refrigerate them for a few months with great results.
+Try your hand at substituting different dried fruits and nuts and enjoy the flexibility these muffins provide!

 Add to Shopping List